micmejia/bible-dump/AMPC/Romans/Rom 5.md

 Yet death held sway from Adam to Moses [the Lawgiver], even over those who did not themselves transgress [a positive command] as Adam did.
-Adam was a type (prefigure) of the One Who was to come [in reverse, [^i]the former destructive, the Latter saving].
+Adam was a type (prefigure) of the One Who was to come [in reverse, the former destructive, the Latter saving].